 Personal Equipment Needed: bring sunscreen, a change of clothes, towel, sunglasses, an outer jacket or sweatshirt, closed toed shoes (sneakers, water shoes, boat shoes, etc) and a lifejacket.
 As mentioned above, if you don’t own a lifejacket, SBJSA will loan you one at no cost.

 So, spread the word amongst your school friends!
 Representing your school will be cool, loads of fun and no pressure!
 Register today for our Middle & High School Sailing program this fall and join in on the fun!

-Contact SBJSA Program Director Alec Bertelli (email@example.com) if you have any questions.
+Contact SBJSA Camp Director Alec Bertelli (email@example.com) if you have any questions.